linode/docs/docs/guides/databases/mariadb/backup-mariadb-mysql-to-object-storage-with-restic/index.md

 ## Introduction

-It is vital to have backups of your databases to allow you to restore in the event of a server fault, a user error or - worst-case - a hacking or defacing of your website or applications.
+It is vital to have backups of your databases to allow you to restore in the event of a server fault, a user error or —worst-case— a hacking or defacing of your website or applications.

-To be successful, backups should be automatic, reliable and secure.
-This guide explains how to configure [Restic](https://restic.net/) on your Linode to backup your MariaDB (or MySQL) databases onto Linode Object Storage, so they can be recovered even if your Linode is no longer accessible.
+To be successful, backups should be automatic, reliable, and secure.
+This guide explains how to configure [Restic](https://restic.net/) on your Linode to backup your MariaDB (or MySQL) databases onto [Linode Object Storage](https://www.linode.com/products/object-storage/), so they can be recovered even if your Linode is no longer accessible.

 Restic is a backup utility written in Go.
 It is cross-platform and works on most Linux distributions with a kernel newer than 2.6.23.
-Each backup is stored as a "snapshot" in a "repository."
+Each backup is stored as a *snapshot* in a *repository*.
 The repository can be stored on most cloud storage providers, or even in a separate directory on your Linode (not recommended.)

-This guide will explain how to use Linode Object Storage to hold your backup repository.
+This guide explains how to use Linode Object Storage to hold your backup repository.

 {{< note >}}
-MariaDB is a generally-compatible fork of MySQL.
-Where you see a reference to "MariaDB" in this guide, it should apply to MySQL also.
+MariaDB is a fork of MySQL.
+Where you see a reference to *MariaDB* in this guide, it should apply to MySQL also.
 {{< /note >}}

 {{< note >}}